hexchat/documentation/plugins.rst

 	settings from a plugin-specific config file.

 	:param ph: Plugin handle (as given to :func:`hexchat_plugin_init`).
-	:param dest: Array to save the list to.
+	:param dest: Array of size 4096 to save the list to.

 	:returns:
 		-  1: Success.